craig-o-curtis/express-basics-course/README.md

 ## Express Demo from Treehouse Course

 # install node dependencies
     npm install

 # view the app
-# Note: to develop, see instructions below
     node src

 ```

 ## Developing
 ```
 # make sure you have some popular node tools installed
     npm install -g nodemon
     npm install -g node-inspector

-# have nodemon run the app in one terminal tab
-# nodemon will watch for file changes in the express app
-# and restart the server
+have nodemon run the app in one terminal tab nodemon will watch for file changes in the express app restart the server
     nodemon --debug src

 # run the debugger in another terminal
 # node-inspector will break the application when a break point
-# or `debugger` statement is reached in the JavaScript
+or `debugger` statement is reached in the JavaScript node-inspector
-node-inspector
 ```